-As you understood, adaptation is key to overcome the crisis and get out of it stronger.
+As you understood, adaptation is key to overcoming the crisis and getting out of it stronger.

 Starbucks and McDonald’s quickly reacted to the outbreak by reassuring their customers.
 They showed that they took precautions when preparing the orders by wearing masks and regularly cleaning their hands and workplace.

 Uniqlo and Didi provided help and support to Wuhan’s inhabitants.
 Uniqlo donated clothes while Didi offered free taxi services.
 All of this while being clean and protected and communicating about it on social networks.